 Where to Go After Venice?

 From Venice, take a few days also to visit Milan, Verona, or Padua, since they are all so close.
+For other parts of Italy, this article has some ideas of places to visit.
 Other not-so-far cities that can be included on your route are Bruges in Belgium (also known as Venice of the North); Dubrovnik, a Croatian historical and beach city that once belonged to Venice; or you can take a low-cost flight and visit Budapest, the Hungarian capital.

 Where to Stay in Venice for First-Timers